Nahida Quick Guide

 On-Field Electro:

-On-field Aggravate drivers.
+On-field Aggravate damage dealers and drivers.

 On-Field Dendro: